Organizing paper clutter can seem daunting but I’ll show you how to get organized, and stay organized with these few easy tricks.

 Paper clutter is a hot topic this time of year because everyone is thinking about getting organized and tax season is right around the corner!
-Although I’ve written about how to organize paper clutter a few times, I still have friends asking me tips for how to manage their bills, taxes, etc. so I thought I’d revisit the topic again, this year.
+Although I’ve written about how to organize paper clutter a few times, I still have friends asking me tips for how to manage their bills, taxes, important documents, etc. so I thought I’d revisit the topic again, this year.

 - Organize bills by months, not by company.
-This will reduce the amount of folders you have and make it easy to go back and look things up, if you ever need to.
+This will reduce the amount of folders you have and make it easy to go back and look things up, by date, if you ever need to.

 - Use a label maker to label the folders so everything is clearly marked and easy to find.

 - Shredjunk mail that has any sort of account numbers on it.
 Don’t throw these away but don’t keep them, they are trash, a.k.a. clutter.

 - Shred old bills, or recycle them if they don’t have account numbers on them.